Happiness and Philanthropy

-encourage you to contact us if you are aware of any other articles that should be referenced on our website.
+Following are articles that discuss the link between happiness and philanthropy, a central tenet of the Lodestar Foundation's mission.
+We encourage you to contact us if you are aware of any other articles that should be referenced on this web page.

 The New York Times Sunday Review, March 29, 2014.
 Arthur C. Brooks, president of the American Enterprise Institute, writes this opinion piece about his scholarly research that found that charitable giving stimulates prosperity.
 Research has shown this is because charitable giving improves people’s belief that they are capable of handling a situation and/or bring about a desired outcome.

 The Giving Commitment: Knowing Your Motivation